cgfulton/how-to/openshift/4.6/compliance-operator.md

 ```

 ### Apply Compliance Remediation
-When the scan is done, the operator changes the state of the ComplianceSuite object to "Done" and all the pods are transition to the "Completed" state.
+When the scan is done, the operator changes the state of the ComplianceSuite object to "Done" and all the pods are transitioned to the "Completed" state.
 You can then check the [ComplianceRemediation](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-complianceremediation-object) that were found with:

 List [ComplianceRemediation](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-complianceremediation-object) using the following command:
 ```bash